GraphiteEditor/Graphite/website/content/_index.md

 ## Support the mission

 If you aren't paying for your free software, someone else is covering your share.
-Chip in so Graphite remains sustainable and independent.
+Chip in so Graphite can remain sustainable and independent.

 <a href="https://github.com/sponsors/GraphiteEditor" class="button arrow">Donate</a>